 Before boating, check your local weather for dangerous conditions.
 It takes a lot less rain and wind than you probably expect to cause significant damage to a boat.
 Winter storms can take a heavy toll on boats and even result in sinking.

 Tell someone staying ashore where you are going and what time you expect to return.
 Make sure you take enough clothing to dress in layers and stay dry and warm.

 Review the capacity plate on your boat and do not exceed any of its limits when loading the vessel.
 Exceeding the weight limit can compromise the vessel’s performance and increase your risk of submersion.
-If you bring more gear, supplies, or people than usual, make sure you are still within the recommended weight limits.
+If you bring more gear, supplies, or people than usual, ensure you are within the recommended weight limits.

 Wear a Life Jacket

 While on the water, always wear a life jacket.
 About 75% of boating fatalities involve capsizing, boaters falling overboard, or flooding or swamping boats.
 Sudden immersion in frigid water can cause people to experience temporary paralysis and drown.
-Also, thick clothes often worn for protection against cold air temperatures become heavy in the water and make it difficult for those wearing them to stay afloat.
+Also, thick clothes often worn to protect against cold air temperatures become heavy in the water, making it difficult for those wearing them to stay afloat.
 A life jacket will help keep your head above water in an immersion accident until you can control your breathing and dramatically increase your chances of survival.
 It can also serve as thermal protection against hypothermia while keeping you afloat until you can rescue yourself or someone else can help you.